monopole/snips/README.md

 ### Authentication Token

-The absence of a value for both the `--token` flag and the shell variable `GH_TOKEN` triggers an [OAuth device flow].
+The use of the `--get-gh-token` flag, or the absence of a value for both the shell variable `GH_TOKEN` and the `--gh-token` override flag, triggers an [OAuth device flow].

 The flow helps the user obtain an API access token from the specified `--domain` (the default is `--domain github.com`).